 Q. WHAT TYPE OF CLASSES WOULD I TAKE AS A SCHOLAR?

-A. All freshmen Scholars are required to take Understanding Politics (POLSC 101) with Dr. Peter Schramm and Democracy in America (POLSC 102) with Dr. Jeffrey Sikkenga.
+A. All freshmen Scholars are required to take Understanding Politics (POLSC 101) with Dr. Christopher Burkett and Democracy in America (POLSC 102) with Dr. Jeffrey Sikkenga.
 This helps provide our Scholars with a firm and equal foundation to begin their studies here at Ashland University.
 During the rest of their freshmen year, Scholars will take a variety of classes in the Department of History and Political Science as well as others to complete their Liberal Arts Core Curriculum.

 The courses offered in the Department of History and Political Science are designed to broaden and deepen one’s understanding of political life, and develop the intellectual faculties of inquiry, analysis, and critical judgment through the study of politics and history.
 Students will take courses and seminars in political theory, American politics, Constitutional law, international relations and foreign policy, as well as history and literature.